Former state AG sent to treatment after probation violation

 Kane had watery, bloodshot eyes and slurred her words — police said she had trouble saying the word “designated” — and failed a field sobriety test, the documents said.

 Kane was charged with drunken driving and careless driving.
-Four days later, a Montgomery County judge issued a bench warrant for her arrest on the alleged probation violation.
-Kane is on probation until October 2025.
+That prompted the judge in Montgomery County to issue a bench warrant for her arrest.

-Kane, 55, has been jailed at Montgomery County Correctional Facility outside Philadelphia since April 29.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.